 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-AT 261 - Engine Performance & Diagnosis AT 221 4 credits AT 271 - Air Conditioning and Heating Systems AT 221 3 credits CHEM 101 - Fundamentals of Chemistry I (Lab Based) or PHYS 105 - Survey of Physics or STS 101 - Introduction to Science, Technology and Society or EASC 111 - Environmental Conservation or ASET 110 - Safety, Health and the Environment For PHYS 105 and STS 101: FNMT 017 or placement in FNMT 118 or higher 3 or 4 credits Natural Science AT 250 - Advanced Braking Systems & Controls AT 121, AT 150 2 credits
+AT 261 - Engine Performance & Diagnosis AT 221, which may be taken concurrently 4 credits AT 271 - Air Conditioning and Heating Systems AT 221 3 credits CHEM 101 - Fundamentals of Chemistry I (Lab Based) or PHYS 105 - Survey of Physics or STS 101 - Introduction to Science, Technology and Society or EASC 111 - Environmental Conservation For PHYS 105 and STS 101: FNMT 017 or placement in FNMT 118 or higher 3 or 4 credits Scientific Reasoning AT 250 - Advanced Braking Systems & Controls AT 121, AT 150 2 credits

 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-AT 241 - Auto Transmissions and Transaxles AT 221,AT 131 4 credits ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits ENGL 102, Info Lit HIST 101 - United States History: Colonial America through the Revolutionary Era or HIST 102 - United States History: The 19th Century or HIST 103 - United States History: The 20th Century or ADC 176 / HIST 176 - Philadelphia History: Architecture and Planning 3 credits Humanities AT 111 - Automotive Suspension and Steering Systems AT 100, which may be taken concurrently 4 credits
+AT 241 - Auto Transmissions and Transaxles AT 221,AT 131 4 credits ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits Writing/Research/Info Lit 2 ENGL 115 - Public Speaking or ENGL 117 - Group and Team Communication or ENGL 118 - Intercultural Communication or ART 111 - Three-Dimensional Design I ENGL 101, which may be taken concurrently 3 credits Oral Communication/Creative Expression AT 111 - Automotive Suspension and Steering Systems AT 100, which may be taken concurrently 4 credits